 Apply to Sail: Expedition 383 Dynamics of the Pacific Antarctic Circumpolar Current

-SPECIAL CALL: The U.S. Science Support Program is issuing a special call for scientists with expertise in radiolarian (highest priority) and diatom micropaleontology to apply for Expedition 383.
-The deadline to apply for this special call is July 18, 2018 at 11:59 PM ET.
+SPECIAL CALL: The U.S. Science Support Program is issuing a special call for scientists with expertise in petrophysics (physical properties) to apply for Expedition 383.
+The deadline to apply for this special call is October 8, 2018 at 11:59 PM ET.

 The International Ocean Discovery Program (IODP) is now accepting applications for scientific participants on Expedition 383 Dynamics of the Pacific Antarctic Circumpolar Current, aboard the JOIDES Resolution.
 To learn more about the scientific objectives of this expedition, life at sea, and how to apply to sail, watch a recording of the informational webinar that was held on 15 February 2018 (click here to access).

 IODP Expedition 383 will investigate the Pliocene-Pleistocene atmosphere-ocean-cryosphere dynamics of the Pacific Antarctic Circumpolar Current (ACC), and their role in regional and global climate and atmospheric CO2 based on sediment records with the highest possible stratigraphic resolution.
 The expedition will test two major scientific hypotheses: (1) ACC dynamics and Drake Passage throughflow conditioned the global Meridional Overturning Circulation and high-low climate linkages on orbital and submillennial time-scales since the Pliocene.
 (2) Variations in the Pacific ACC determine the physical and biological characteristics of the oceanic carbon pump and atmospheric CO2.